sgrwang/BERT-5mC/README.md

 # BERT-5mC: an interpretable model for predicting 5-methylcytosine sites of DNA based on BERT
-**Authors**: Shuyu Wang, Yinbo Liu, Yufeng Liu, Yong Zhang, and Xiaolei Zhu Code of our paper: [BERT-5mC: an interpretable model for predicting 5-methylcytosine sites of DNA based on BERT].
+**Authors**: Shuyu Wang, Yinbo Liu, Yufeng Liu, Yong Zhang, and Xiaolei Zhu **Code of our paper**: [BERT-5mC: an interpretable model for predicting 5-methylcytosine sites of DNA based on BERT].

 # Table of Contents